 Five geographical regions make the UUA for administrative purposes.
 Florida is in the Southern Region which goes from Texas to Virginia and down to Florida.

-Unitarian Universalist Association of Congregations in an association of over 1000 UU congregations, primarily located in the United States.
+Unitarian Universalist Association of Congregations is an association of over 1,000 UU congregations, primarily located in the United States.

 Unitarian Universalist Service Committee promotes our UU values while working for human rights and humanitarian aid around the world.

 An annual ceremony that celebrates the community being back together after summer travels and activities.
 It is typically held as part of an intergenerational service the Sunday after Labor Day.
-It marks the end of the summer schedule and the new Program Year.
+It marks the end of the summer schedule and the beginning of the new Program Year.
 It is the last single Sunday Worship service of the summer.
-They following week we return to our double service schedule and the Children’s Religious Education program for the year begins.
+The following week, we return to our double service schedule and the Children’s Religious Education program for the year begins.